 Progressive Web Apps & Accelerated Mobile Pages came as a boon

-First let’s begin with Accelerated Mobile Pages.
-It’s actually a feature created on open-source platforms and Google-approved enabling websites load the content pretty fast on mobiles.
-It delivered remarkably fast browsing experience on mobile devices.
+First, let’s begin with Accelerated Mobile Pages.
+It’s actually a feature created on open-source platforms and Google-approved enabling websites to load the content pretty fast on mobiles.
+It delivered a remarkably fast browsing experience on mobile devices.

 Presently, they are being used by the News websites (to present the news) & by e-Commerce websites (offering their products in the mobile SERP).
 However, there are certain restrictions like they strip all the inappropriate scripts & Java Scripts (JS), in order to save bandwidth, and they display just the content.

 Hence, here pages are sized statistically while heavy elements such as images (off-screen) are not downloaded till the time user can view them.
-Now this does result in reduced page-load time, however removal of irrelevant scripts also affects the user-experience.
-This will lead to low user-engagement on website, thus causing low-conversion rate ultimately.
+Now, this does result in reduced page-load time, however, the removal of irrelevant scripts also affects the user experience.
+This will lead to low user engagement on the website, thus causing low-conversion rates ultimately.

-In case of Progressive Web Apps, which are also Website page & web apps, they actually provide the look similar to usual mobile app while also helping your users re-visit the website via features such as push notifications, periodic background syncs, and rich offline-experiences.
+In the case of Progressive Web Apps, which are also Website pages & web apps, they actually provide the look similar to the usual mobile app while also helping your users re-visit the website via features such as push notifications, periodic background syncs, and rich offline-experiences.

-When studied closely, it was found that PWAs have three features that differs it from AMPs.
+When studied closely, it was found that PWAs have three features that differ it from AMPs.
 They are:

-- PWAs provide high-engagement rate, while AMPs sharply lacks that.
+- PWAs provide a high-engagement rate, while AMPs sharply lacks that.